Kassymkhan919/Synitheia/README.md

 **Checking In**
 * If user checks in and presses "No" on the prompt...
   * If it's the final check in, send a prompt letting users push back the deadline by 2 (two) weeks or more
-  * If it's a regualar check in, send an encouraging message meant to motivate the user and **do not** increase progress for the habit goal
+  * If it's a regular check in, send an encouraging message meant to motivate the user and **do not** increase progress for the habit goal

 * If user checks in and presses "Yes" on the prompt...
   * If it's the final check in, send a "Congrats!" message and move the habit goal into Completed section